jhu-ip/cs220-f25/assign/midterm.md

 <div class='admonition tip'>
 <div class='title'>Good Practices</div>
 <div class='content'>
 <p>Aim to write small, clean helper functions for better readability and easier testing, as well as greater reusability.
-Then, make a plan for what order you will implement the modules in.
-You will also want to test your modules; it's a good idea to use test-driven design, which means that you will design tests for your functions before you actually start trying to write the functions themselves.</p>
+Then, make a plan for what order you will implement the functions in.
+You will also want to test your functions; it's a good idea to use test-driven design, which means that you will design tests for your functions before you actually start trying to write the functions themselves.</p>
 </div>
 </div>

-For each module, it's important to think about precisely what it should do, and also how you can test it to be sure it's doing what you want.
+For each function, it's important to think about precisely what it should do, and also how you can test it to be sure it's doing what you want.
 There are lots of ways of testing your code; for this project, a lot of your tests will likely involve the visual inspection of output images to see if they look the way they're supposed to.
 Still, having an idea of how you'll test each piece before you start writing it (and then testing/fixing it before you move on to the next one) will make your life a lot easier.

 <div class='admonition success'>
 <div class='title'>Comparing Images</div>
 <div class='content'>
 <p>Some results images are provided in the starter code under `results` folder.
-If you like, you can use the `img_cmp` program to compare your results with them.</p>
+You can use the `img_cmp` program to compare your results with them.</p>
 </div>
 </div>